-Winter outlook released: will we see snow in central North Carolina?
+Winter outlook released: Will we see snow in central North Carolina?

 It may only be October, but winter is right around the corner.
 And if the Christmas decor in the department stores doesn’t get you in the winter spirit, the Climate Prediction Center is here to help.

-On Thursday, the Climate Prediction Center released their outlook for the 2021-2022 winter season, which is defined as December, January and February.
+On Thursday, the Climate Prediction Center released its outlook for the 2021-2022 winter season, which is defined as December, January, and February.
 The outlook shows the expected overall pattern for the whole country with respect to temperature and precipitation.

 Santa probably won’t need his heavy winter suit this year, and many of us can keep them packed up in the closet.
 The southern tier of the U.S. and the East Coast will likely experience warmer-than-average temperatures this winter.
 So for us here in central North Carolina, that translates to a warmer winter.